abhishek-kumar-code/Redfish_Public/Specification.md

 Resource types are defined within a [namespace](#namespace-definitions) using `EntityType` elements.
 The `Name` attribute specifies the name of the resource and the `BaseType` specifies the base type, if any.

-SPMA resources derive from a common Resource base type named "Resource" in the Resource.<%= DocVersion %> namespace.
+Redfish resources derive from a common Resource base type named "Resource" in the Resource.<%= DocVersion %> namespace.

 The EntityType contains the [property](#resource-properties) and [navigation property](#reference-properties) elements that define the resource, as well as annotations describing the resource.